hyriver/pygeoutils/README.rst

     $ pip install pygeoutils

-Alternatively, pygeoutils can be installed from the ``conda-forge`` repository using `Conda <https://docs.conda.io/en/latest/>`__:
+Alternatively, PyGeoUtils can be installed from the ``conda-forge`` repository using `Conda <https://docs.conda.io/en/latest/>`__:

 .. code-block:: console